sriram9aj/angular-tips-and-tricks/Injector/README.md

 I patterned this example from the ["Motivation"](https://code.google.com/p/google-guice/wiki/Motivation?tm=6) page in the Google Guice documentation.

-The problem they present is that of a BillingService that coordinates two activities, payment processing and transaction logging, when an order is charged to a credit card.
+The problem they present is that of a BillingService that coordinates two activities, credit card processing and transaction logging, when an order is charged to a credit card.
 In the first iteration, the BillingService simply constructs the two dependencies within its own constructor:

 ```
 function BillingService() {
-	var paymentProcessor = new PayPalPaymentProcessor(),
+	var creditCardProcessor = new PayPalCreditCardProcessor(),
 		transactionLog = new DatabaseTransactionLog();

 	this.chargeOrder = function (amount, creditCard) {
 		var result;
 		try {
-			result = paymentProcessor.charge(amount, creditCard);
+			result = creditCardProcessor.charge(amount, creditCard);
 			transactionLog.logResult(result);
 		} catch (e) {
 			transactionLog.logError(e);